hypriot/image-builder-odroid-c1/README.md

 ### Run integration tests

-Now flash the SD-Card image and boot up a Raspberry Pi.
-Run the [Serverspec](http://serverspec.org) integration tests in `builder/test-integration/` folder against your Raspberry Pi.
-Set the environment variable `BOARD` to the IP address or host name of your running Raspberry Pi.
+Now flash the SD-Card image and boot up a ODROID C1.
+Run the [Serverspec](http://serverspec.org) integration tests in `builder/test-integration/` folder against your ODROID C1.
+Set the environment variable `BOARD` to the IP address or host name of your running ODROID C1.

 ```bash
 flash sd-card-odroid-c1-dirty.img.zip